Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 As we suspected during the EDA odor is a very powerful feature.
 Looking back at spore_print_color it's also not suprising that the model has honed in on it. veil_color on the other hand is suprisingly irrelivant.

-We can see from the plot that there are definitly some features (veil_type chief among them) that we could probably do without.
+We can see from the plot that there are some features (veil_type chief among them) that we could probably do without.
 Lets see what we can get away with losing.
 We will build a function that runs a model, removes the least important feature and runs the model again, continuing until it has reached some lower level of efficiancy.